 Last week, we looked at how a pharmaceutical manufacturer is using G Suite to improve collaboration, reduce costs and streamline projects.
 Today, we’ll look at another manufacturer that is an innovator in their industry.

-Garland Industries, Inc., headquartered in Cleveland, Ohio has a diverse and interesting past.
-The company has been a manufacturing innovator for more than 100 years.
+Cleveland-based Garland Industries, Inc. has a diverse and interesting past.
+It's no wonder, as the company has been a manufacturing innovator for more than 100 years.

 Bruce Emrick is the Director of IT for Garland Industries.
 He has been with the company for 16 years, and has seen the company grow significantly during that time.
 In his role with the parent company, he and his staff of six do not dictate how the other Garland companies handle their IT functionality.
 Rather, he introduces the tools being used at the parent company to their manufacturing companies and shows them what options he and his staff like — and why.
 Currently, the company has 600 G Suite licenses; they will be moving the two most recently-acquired companies to G Suite over the next several months.

 Emrick and his team first evaluated Google in 2008, and then again in 2009.
 It was 2012 when Garland was ready to make the transition, and they were happy to work with Onix.
 “We liked the resources that Onix had for deployment and training,” said Mr. Emrick.
 “We didn’t move quickly; we moved one region at a time, and we’ve never looked back.”
 Mr. Emrick commented that “Switching to Google was a big deal.
 We had been running Notes Traveler (using Lotus’ mobile server).
 We had overhead costs and issues, and time spent in setup and support.
 But Google just made it easy and those problems went away.”
 It was a very smooth transition, aided by Onix’s webinar training and regional training.